-The Group is committed in ensuring its employees' welfare and personal development are taken care of by providing them with a rewarding, healthy, safe and fair workplace.
+The Group ensures its employees' welfare and personal development are taken care of by providing them with a rewarding, healthy, safe and fair workplace, in accordance to Malaysia Employment Act 1955 and their collective agreement.

-The Health and Safety Committee is responsible to ensure a safe and healthy working environment, as far as practicable, by preparing safety policies and ensuring effective implementation of the said policies.
-Our health and safety officer is certified by the National Institute of Occupational Safety and Health ("NIOSH"), as required.
+The Health and Safety Committee, who is responsible to ensure a safe and healthy working environment, has prepared safety policies and ensured effective implementation of the said policies.
+Our health and safety officer is certified by the National Institute of Occupational Safety and Health (NIOSH).
+The committee has also conducted the Chemical Health Risk Assessment (CHRA) for the next five years as well as the new Noise Mapping according to Occupational Safety and Health Act 1994.
 All Group employees are trained on the necessary safety procedures and provided with all necessary safety and protective equipment.
 Safety checks of the equipment are also conducted on a regular basis.